 Network Protection keeps the network safe against online threats, and I proved to e quite effective.
 In many ways, it's somewhat like a strip-down version of an add-on firewall, like the Firewalla or the subscription-based Armor from Netgear.

-Considering Network Protection is completely free, it’s quite an excellent feature.
-I’ve used it for years in multiple networks, and it proves effective against many malicious websites and malware.
+Considering Network Protection is completely free, it's quite an excellent feature.
+I've used it for years on multiple networks, and it proves effective against many malicious websites and malware.